In order to answer, “what is SEO and how it works?”, we’ll break down what SEO is and how SEO services can help market your business online.

 Like we said before, websites that don’t provide unique value to visitors experience higher bounce rates and lower conversion rates.
 Both will dampen the effects of any SEO content strategy you perform.

-What is SEO: The Main Types of SEO Content
+Main Types of SEO Content

 SEO content can be created for many different purposes, but they all still rely on keyword research.
 Here are some of the main applications of SEO content for your digital marketing strategy: